-Implementing good care programmes in accordance with the Quality Standards, Marian House aim to support the young people by working in partnership with their parents/carers and all involved agencies.
+Implementing good care programmes in accordance with the Quality Standards, Marian House aims to support young people by working in partnership with their parents/carers and all involved agencies.
 Careful preparations are made to enable the child or young person to return happily to their own family, to be successfully placed with a new permanent family, to move on to supported living or live independently in the community.

 - Children in residential child care should be loved, happy, healthy, safe from harm and able to develop, thrive and fulfil their potential.

 - Residential child care should value and nurture each child as an individual with talents, strengths and capabilities that can develop over time.

 - Residential child care should foster positive relationships, encouraging strong bonds between children and staff in the home on the basis of jointly undertaken activities, shared daily life, domestic and non-domestic routines and established boundaries of acceptable behaviour.